Infertility warriors gather for support

 Lang now has three children.
 Kaiser is still trying, even after a natural pregnancy.

 “The baby couldn’t hang on, and I had him at 25 weeks and five days.
 My son Beau was born.
-He survived for eight days and then passed away in the NICU, so this is my beau bear.
-It is in honor of him, and it weighs two pounds one ounce, which he weighed when he was born.
+He survived for eight days and then passed away in the NICU, so this is my Beau bear.
+It is in honor of him, and it weighs 2 pounds, 1 ounce, which is what he weighed when he was born.

 While she continues what she calls her “journey,” Kaiser says they also want to help others.

-“We want to grow a community of infertility warriors is what we call each other, and we want people to know that they don’t have to struggle alone.
+“We want to grow a community of infertility warriors... is what we call each other, and we want people to know that they don’t have to struggle alone.
 That they can reach out to us.
 That they can reach out to anybody,” she said.

 Both women credit their husbands for being very supportive.
 They understand the stress and have seen infertility tear families apart.

-Lang said that while one-third of the cases of infertility lie with the man, they often don’t like to talk about it.
+Lang said that while one-third of the cases of infertility lies with the man, they often don’t like to talk about it.
 But she said there are specific groups online for men to deal with it as well.

 Copyright 2021 WSAW.
 All rights reserved.